-An environment that enables you to investigate tessellations of
+An environment that enables you to investigate tessellations of regular polygons

 Draw three equal line segments in a unit circle to divide the circle into four parts of equal area.

 Make five different quadrilaterals on a nine-point pegboard, without using the centre peg.
 Work out the angles in each quadrilateral you make.
 Now, what other relationships you can see?

 Find the ratio of the outer shaded area to the inner area for a six pointed star and an eight pointed star.

 This LOGO challenge starts by looking at 10-sided polygons then generalises the findings to any polygon, putting particular emphasis on external angles

 What are the shortest distances between the centres of opposite faces of a regular solid dodecahedron on the surface and through the middle of the dodecahedron?

 This is the second in a twelve part introduction to Logo for beginners.
 In this part you learn to draw polygons.